One Piece: Grand Adventure

-One Piece: Grand Adventure is a video game for the PlayStation 2 and the GameCube based on the popular anime and manga series, One Piece.
+One Piece: Grand Adventure is a video game for the PlayStation 2 and the GameCube based on the One Piece manga series and its anime adaptation.
 It was created as a sequel to One Piece: Grand Battle! and its gameplay remains mostly unchanged.
 Grand Adventure adds more characters, levels, and features.
 The game was released exclusively for North America, Europe, Australia and Korea.